 Staff will work closely with you and your child to put into place a personalised plan to help your child at school.
+This plan is known as an Individual Support Plan.

-4) How is this plan communicated effectively throughout the school?
+4) How is this plan communicated effectively throughout the

-- The plan is shared with all the adults working with your child. - You will be invited to meet with the adults working with your child to review their progress and update the plan three times a year.
+school?
+The plan is shared with all the adults working with your child.

+You will be invited to meet with the adults working with your child to review their progress and update the plan three times a year.